lf-edge/eve/docs/PORTING.md

 The last statement in the series is used to constrain the initial content of the 2nd package that must be available from Day 1: `pkg/eve`.
 That is the final package that all of EVE users interact with in order to produce various images.
 It is typically advised to start with the `pkg/eve` package that is effectively just `pkg/alpine` plus one static artifact `images/docker-compose.yml` to begin with.

 The set of the packages `PKGS` you need to make available from the get go is `pkg/alpine` plus whatever maybe required to enable `pkg/eve`.
 These packages are typically very easy to port and they constitute a good testcase for making sure that `pkg/alpine` is actually functional.

+To sum it up, here's what the above variables do:

+* `PKGS` the list of the packages that is ready to be built for a new architecture (bare minimum is pkg/alpine and pkg/eve)
+* `ZARCH` explicit selection of the architecture to build for (unless you don't have to do a cross-build)
+* `EVE_ARTIFACTS` what artifacts to put into an `eve` container
+* `LK_BUILD_ARGS` overrides required for linuxkit